Software — Systems — Security — Decentralization — Education

 Espionage provides simple-to-use strong encryption and plausible deniability to Mac OS X.

-Empowering groups to guarantee their members a minimum income using blockchain technology.
+Empowering groups to guarantee their members a minimum income in a decentralized, end-to-end encrypted way.

 Empress — Ansible